 2.5 Materialistic Idealism

-A curious variant of Idealism is to be found in the theory which F. A. Lange has put forward in his widely read History of Materialism.
-He holds that the Materialists are quite right in declaring all phenomena, including our thought, to be the product of purely material processes, but, in turn, Matter and its processes are for him themselves the product of our thinking.
+A curious variant of Idealism is the theory of F. A. Lange presented in his widely read “History of Materialism.”
+Lang accepts that the Materialists are right in declaring all phenomena in the world, including our thought, to be the product of purely material processes.
+Conversely, he also accepts that Matter and its processes are the product of thinking.